Dead Boats Disposal Society: Funding

-The DBDS has received grants and resources from "a long list of partners" including the Capital Regional District, and Transport Canada's short-term Abandoned Boats Program.
+The Dead Boats Disposal Society has received grants and resources from "a long list of partners" including the Capital Regional District, and Transport Canada's short-term Abandoned Boats Program.

+The DBDS's plan to remove eight to ten derelict vessels and debris from the Alouette River in the Fraser Valley where salmon spawn, was hampered in 2023 by a lack of provincial government funding, but the project eventually went ahead with support from Transport Canada.

+The DBDS has said it would commit to a project like McBarge, the sunken former floating McDonald's restaurant on the Fraser River in Maple Ridge, if funds were available.

+The federal government's Abandoned Boats Program (which launched in 2017 with an initial investment of $6.4 million and disposed of 223 vessels) was not renewed in 2026.

+The province of B.C. said in 2026 that there was no funding allocated for its Clean Coast, Clean Waters initiative, which has funded the removal of 65 vessels in Tofino, Ucluelet, Opitsaht, Tla-o-qui-aht, and Ahousaht.

 Recognition

 The Dead Boats Disposal Society's operations director and founder, John Roe, has been cleaning up derelict boats from British Columbia waters for more than 25 years.
 Roe received an award from Saanich Mayor Fred Haynes on February 25, 2019, for the DBDS's work removing problem boats from Cadboro Bay and the Gorge Waterway.